flant/shell-operator/HOOKS.md

 Parameters:

 `ORDER` — an integer value that specifies an execution order.
-When added to the "main" queue, the hooks will be sorted by this value and then alphabetically by file name.
+"OnStartup" hooks will be sorted by this value and then alphabetically by file name.

 ### schedule

 Scheduled execution.
 You can bind a hook to any number of schedules.

-Syntax:
+#### Syntax

 ```yaml
 configVersion: v1